-At the upper end, these children are getting closer to being treated as an adult.
+At the upper end, these children are getting closer to the age when you can treat them as an adult.
 These dilutions give you a range with an upper limit suitable for most of the age group but feel free to lower the amount of oil if you wish –

 - Up to 15 drops Essential Oil per 50ml carrier oil for body application or massage